lerenn/code-manager/docs/features/014-create-worktrees-for-workspaces.md

 - Mock files should be committed to the repository as `*_gen.go`
 - Exit immediately with exit code 1 on critical errors
 - Support three output modes: quiet (errors to stderr only), verbose (detailed steps), normal (user interaction only)
-- Maintain separation of concerns: FS adapter handles file system operations, Git adapter handles Git operations, WTM handles business logic
+- Maintain separation of concerns: FS adapter handles file system operations, Git adapter handles Git operations, CM handles business logic
 - Ensure workspace operations are atomic where possible
 - No partial success scenarios - either all worktrees succeed or all fail with complete rollback
 - Worktree-specific workspace files are created in `$BASE_PATH/workspaces/` with naming convention `{original-name}-{branch-name}.code-workspace`